rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 <span class="caption">Listing 12-14: Bringing the `minigrep` crate into the
 scope of *src/main.rs*</span>

-To bring the library crate into the binary crate, we use `use minigrep`.
-Then we add a `use minigrep::Config` line to bring the `Config` type into scope as well, and we prefix the `run` function with our crate name.
+We add a `use minigrep::Config` line to bring the `Config` type from the library crate into the binary crate's scope, and we prefix the `run` function with our crate name.
 Now all the functionality should be connected and should work.
 Run the program with `cargo run` and make sure everything works correctly.

 Whew!
 That was a lot of work, but we’ve set ourselves up for success in the future.
 Now it’s much easier to handle errors, and we’ve made the code more